Ancistrus sp. Yellow Black Eye

 The domestic Ancistrus - strain is already so long in the aquarium hobby, that it can be easy kept and bred under almost all sorts of conditions.
 They don't really need special things like streaming, only it has to be taken care that the water quality is good.

-They breed easy when having a male and female in good condition.
-It are cave breeders but it can also happen that they breed in a decoration piece or in splits in the wood is been seen.
+Breeding them is easy when having a male and female in good condition.
+These fish are cave breeders but it can also happen that they breed in a decoration piece or in splits in the wood is been seen.

-When adult they have quiet big egg batches, up to 100 eggs is possible.
-They eggs are yellow-orange and the male will take care of the eggs and youngsters.
+When adult, they have quiet big egg batches; up to 100 eggs is possible.
+The eggs are yellow-orange and the male will take care of the eggs and youngsters.

 I have myself the experience that one male took care of egg batches of 3 females in one cave at the same time.
 He didn't fit in the cave himself anymore and was just in front of the cave entrance flapping his fins.
-This were more that 150 eggs in total.
-The females were at this time not even completely adult.
+In total, this was more than 150 eggs!
+The females were not even completely adult at that time.